andyrdar/andyrdar.github.io/research/joy.md

 <strong>Questions we aim to answer</strong>
 <ul style="padding-left:40px">
-<li>How do circuits rewire after a stroke and what are the consequence of these rewiring processes on brain function?</li>
+<li>How do circuits rewire after a stroke and what are the consequences of these rewiring processes on brain function?</li>
 <li>How do cortical neurons remap post injury in areas pertaining to motor planning and execution?</li>
 </ul>
 <br>